Ian Roberts (rugby league): South Sydney

-By the age of 21, Jack Gibson had described him as "the best front rower in the game," and in 1988 Roberts made the first of five appearances for City Origin team.
+By the age of 21, Jack Gibson had described him as "the best front rower in the game", and in 1988 Roberts made the first of five appearances for the City Origin team.

+Manly-Warringah

-Despite not having yet played for either New South Wales or Australia, Roberts signed a contract with the Manly Warringah Sea Eagles in 1990.
-Roberts later reported that the main reason he left South Sydney was the money, the Manly contract worth around AU$100,000 more.
+Roberts signed a contract with the Manly Warringah Sea Eagles in 1990, and later said that the main reason he left South Sydney was the money.
+With Souths having major financial difficulties at the time, they simply couldn't match Manly's offer which was worth around AU$100,000 more.
+While Roberts was a guest on The Footy Show to promote an interview with Peter Sterling, his former Rabbitohs team mate and Captain Mario Fenech confessed that he had signed with the North Sydney Bears from 1991 for exactly the same reason Roberts joined Manly.

-After moving from the South Sydney club to Manly he quickly justified his value with State of Origin selection and a Test début against New Zealand.
+He quickly justified his value with selection for NSW in the 1990 State of Origin series, where his form for the series winning Blues was good enough to see him selected for his Test début against New Zealand in Wellington.
+Unfortunately a groin injury suffered late in the season saw Roberts miss selection on the 1990 Kangaroo Tour.
+He returned to Manly's lineup in 1991, helping the Sea Eagles to 2nd place in the minor premiership behind eventual premiers Penrith.
+Unfortunately, an injury suffered in a close loss to Canberra late in the season ended his season, though he was back to fitness to be selected for the Kangaroos short tour of Papua New Guinea.
+During the year he had again played 2 games for NSW in the Orign series (despite still suffering from groin injuries), as well as playing all 3 mid-season Tests against New Zealand.

 At the end of the 1994 NSWRL season, he went on the 1994 Kangaroo tour.
-Leading up front in Australia's Ashes winning 23-4 Third Test victory at Elland Road.
+Leading up front in Australia's Ashes-winning 23-4 Third Test victory at Elland Road.
 Not long after, Roberts signed with Super League despite his club and coach Bob Fulton remaining loyal to the Australian Rugby League.
-He played in Manly's loss to Canterbury in the 1995 ARL season's Grand Final.
+He played in Manly's upset loss to Canterbury in the 1995 ARL season's Grand Final.

+North Queensland

 Roberts sat out the 1996 season due to injuries and a contract dispute related to the Super League war.
-In 1997, Roberts signed with the North Queensland Cowboys and moved to Townsville to captain the side.
+As a result, he missed out on playing in Manly's 1996 ARL Grand Final victory over St. George.
+In 1997, Roberts signed with the North Queensland Cowboys and captained the side.
 His career wound down in 1998 under the increasing weight of injuries.

 State of Origin

 Roberts made nine appearances for the New South Wales State of Origin team between 1990 and 1994.
-He was an enforcer in the NSW forward pack.
-A fit athlete, he collapsed from exhaustion after a tireless effort in game one of 1993.
 The Blues won six of the nine matches in which Roberts played.